rocketacademy/marketing-website/src/pages/courses/bootcamp/index.md

     - image: /img/bootcamp-page/bootcamp-interview-prep-icon.png
       text: Unlimited interview prep
   testimonial:
-    quote: >
-      “Rocket Academy gave me a learning structure curated from industry experience.
-I would not have known what to focus my energy and time on if I were studying on my own.”
+    quote: “I chose Rocket Academy over other programs as it was a more comprehensive and rigorous program that took only 6 months to complete."
-    image: /img/homepage/govtech-color-logo.png
+    image: /img/gotrade.png
-    name: SAMANTHA KOH
+    name: JIA EN CHIEW
-    position: Former Business Analyst  | Software Engineer at GovTech
+    position: Former Architectural Graduate | Software Engineer at GoTrade
 curriculum:
   heading: Curriculum
   sidebarlabel: Curriculum
-  subheading:
-    Rocket Academy focuses on coding concepts, not languages.
-Throughout the program, we cover key topics in software engineering that are highly relevant to today's industry, subject to minor alterations to match the changing demands of our students and industry needs.
+  subheading: Rocket Academy focuses on coding concepts, not languages.
+Throughout
+    the program, we cover key topics in software engineering that are highly relevant to today's industry, subject to minor alterations to match the changing demands of our students and industry needs.